How To Tighten Brakes On Bike

 How do I make my bike brakes more responsive?

-There are several techniques that you can use to make your bike brakes more responsive.
-Try resetting the barrel adjuster, or adjusting the brake arm springs.
+You can use several techniques to make your bike brakes more responsive.
+Try resetting the barrel adjuster or adjusting the brake arm springs.